Revolut Switzerland FAQ

 5. How can I deposit money into my Revolut account?

-You can also load your Revolut account using a credit card.
+You can also load your Revolut account using a debit card or credit card.
 However, you may be charged high fees for loading your account this way in some cases.

 6. Which cards does Revolut offer?